Robust Differential Evolution via Nonlinear Population Size Reduction and Adaptive Restart: The ARRDE Algorithm: Numerical Experiments and Discussions

-For comparing algorithms within each individual dimension, we also define a per-dimension combined score that integrates the accuracy-based and rank-based components at dimension $D$:

-This yields a unified performance indicator for each dimension, consistent with the overall scoring formulation.
+where $l$ indexes the competing algorithms.
+This unified score is used as an additional indicator for cross-suite robustness assessment; it is not intended to replace the official metrics of the individual benchmark suites.

+Similarly, to facilitate per-dimension analysis, we also define a dimension-specific combined score.
+For a given dimension $D$, the combined score of algorithm $k$ is defined as

+This per-dimension score enables direct comparison of algorithm performance at a fixed dimensionality, complementing the aggregated score $S_{\text{tot},k}$.

 For completeness, we also include the original scoring procedures used in CEC2017 and CEC2020.
-In CEC2017, the overall scoring formula is structurally similar to (\ref{Sk}), but the rank-based and accuracy-based components differ.
-In the original CEC2017 and CEC2020 rules, the rank-based component $R_k$ is computed from the ranks of the \emph{mean} performance values across runs, rather than from the run-wise rank sums used in (\ref{Rk}) and (\ref{Rkj}).
+In CEC2017, the overall scoring formula is structurally similar to (\ref{Stot}), but the rank-based and accuracy-based components differ.
+In the original CEC2017 and CEC2020 rules, the rank-based component $R_k$ is computed from the ranks of the \emph{mean} performance values across runs, rather than from Friedman rank.
 For the accuracy-based component, CEC2017 uses the absolute error

 where \(i\), \(j\), and \(k\) index the run, problem, and algorithm, respectively.
 In CEC2020, the accuracy score is defined using a normalized error: